SerahSoltani/Top-Deep-Learning-Interview-Questions-and-Answers/README.md

 ### 6. What Is the Role of Activation Functions in a Neural Network?
 At the most basic level, an activation function decides whether a neuron should be fired or not.
 It accepts the weighted sum of the inputs and bias as input to any activation function.
 Step function, Sigmoid, ReLU, Tanh, and Softmax are examples of activation functions.

-Role of Activation Functions in a Neural Network

 ### 7. What Is the Cost Function?
 Also referred to as “loss” or “error,” cost function is a measure to evaluate how good your model’s performance is.
 It’s used to compute the error of the output layer during backpropagation.
 We push that error backward through the neural network and use that during the different training functions.